mcneel/developer.rhino3d.com/README.md

 # developer-rhino3d-com

-This repo contains the content that gets generated to create http://mcneel.github.io/developer-rhino3d-com.
+This repo contains the contents of http://mcneel.github.io/developer-rhino3d-com.
 The system uses Jekyll, in combination with GitHub pages, to generate and publish the site.

 ## Getting Started

-Detailed instructions about pre-reqs, etc go here.
+These instructions presume you are working on Mac OS X and are comfortable with basic posix/bash terminal commands.
+If you are not proficient with command-line git, GitHub has a [client for OS X](https://mac.github.com/).

 #### Testing and authoring gh pages locally with Jekyll